Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

 ![Offer import](../../Assets/Screenshots/Channels/OfferImport/OfferImport/OfferImport.png "[Offer import]")

 1. Click the *Select connection* drop-down list and select the connection for which you want to import offers.
 All supported drivers are displayed in the list.
+    The list of importable products is displayed.
+Initially the list is empty.

-    All offers on the selected marketplace are displayed in the list of importable products.
+    > [Info] If the importable products have already been downloaded, all offers on the selected marketplace are displayed in the list of importable products.

     ![Offer import connection](../../Assets/Screenshots/Channels/OfferImport/OfferImport/OfferImportConnection.png "[Offer import connection]")

+[comment]: <> (screenshot austauschen)

 2. Click the [DOWNLOAD IMPORTABLE PRODUCTS] button above the list.
     The download of all importable offers to the list has been triggered.
 The *Download triggered* pop-up window is displayed.